-Delta Sigma Pi is a Professional Business Fraternity that was founded in 1907.
-The Alpha Zeta Chapter was founded in 1924 and is the oldest business fraternity on the University of Tennessee campus.
+Delta Sigma Pi (DSP) is a professional business fraternity that was founded in 1907.
+The Alpha Zeta Chapter was founded in 1924 and is the oldest business fraternity on UT's campus.
 The organization is open to men and women and prides itself on promoting brotherhood, fellowship, leadership, and academic achievements in the business community.
 These qualities augment UT's business program with opportunities outside the classroom.
 For example, professional speakers from well-known corporations speak to the brotherhood.
-Many of the corporations return to recruit directly from Delta Sigma Pi members.
+Many of the corporations return to recruit directly from DSP members.